 Used Occasionally. err is one of the 30000 most commonly used words in the Collins dictionary

-View usage over:
+View usage for:

 Translations for 'err'

 British English: err VERB

-If you err, you make a mistake.It criticizes the main contractor for seriously erring in its original estimates.
+It criticizes the main contractor for seriously erring in its original estimates.

 All the latest wordy news, linguistic insights, offers and competitions every month.